The shifting of the EU’s external borders to North Africa is generating profits for defence companies

 Navigation data from the Automatic Identification System (AIS) and the Long Range Identification and Tracking System (LRIT) are also used to identify larger ships.
 Software automatically assesses whether a ship could be suspicious because it is taking an unusual course or is moving at a conspicuous speed.
 In addition, radar systems, cameras and infrared sensors are installed either permanently on the coast or from ships and aircraft to improve the situation.

-The sale of border surveillance technology is a growth market which should secure high profits over years through the armament of the EU’s external borders.
+The sale of border surveillance technology is a growth market which should secure high profits over years.
 Airbus for instance sells ground surveillance radars, high-resolution binoculars and night vision equipment.
 Two years ago, the company advertised the technology on its website as particularly suitable against a „wave of illegal immigrants“ which would hit Europe’s southern coasts and islands.

 Now the EU wants to further improve sea-based monitoring systems.
 The Ministries of the Interior and Defence from Italy, Portugal, Greece and Spain are conducting research together with European defence companies in the „Maritime Integrated Surveillance Awareness“ (MARISA) project.
 The platform to be developed should bring together as many data sources as possible.
 In addition to geographical and satellite-based information, social networks on the Internet are also being searched.
 With the help of algorithms, disturbances should be detected or even predicted as early as possible.
 Again lucrative orders await for the defence and surveillance industry.